arfan/DesignPattern/README.md

 the instantiation of a class to one "single" instance.
 This is useful when exactly one object is needed to coordinate actions across the system.
 The term comes from the mathematical concept of a singleton.

+## Command Pattern

+In object-oriented programming, the command pattern is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.
+This information includes the method name, the object that owns the method and values for the method parameters.